 How can I access veterinary acupuncture?

-Veterinary acupuncture appointments are available here at the Snowy River Vet Clinic in Orbost with our vet Sara.
+Veterinary acupuncture appointments are available here at the Snowy River Vet Clinic in Orbost with Sara.
+Sara, whilst no longer working full time at the clinic does still offer an acupuncture service utilizing our facility.
 Sara also offers a mobile service for veterinary acupuncture from Orbost through to Maffra.
 Sara grew up around animals receiving acupuncture treatments to improve their quality of life, and now brings that on board with her current veterinary practices.
 She completed her Certificate of Veterinary Acupuncture in 2014 through the Chi Institute

 Contact Sara today to find out how veterinary acupuncture may be able to help improve the quality of life for your beloved pet or valuable livestock.